Color-octet scalar decays to a gluon and an electroweak gauge boson in the Manohar-Wise model: Explicit one-loop results in the MW model

 \section{Explicit one-loop results in the MW model}

 We perform the calculation with the aid of a number of software packages.
 We first implement the model in FeynRules \cite{Christensen:2009jx,Alloul:2013bka} to generate FeynArts \cite{Hahn:2000kx} output where LoopTools \cite{Hahn:1998yk} is used to compute the one loop diagrams and simplification is assisted with FeynCalc \cite{Mertig:1990an,Shtabovenko:2016sxi}, FeynHelpers \cite{Shtabovenko:2016whf} and Package-X \cite{Patel:2015tea}.
-For completeness we present the result without assuming custodial or CP symmetries.
-For the numerical results, however, we will take the custodial and CP symmetry limits of these expressions.
+We present our result without assuming custodial or CP symmetries.